MahyaImanlu/Online-retail-project/README.md

 - The Technology department has the highest attrition count, while the Education department has the highest attrition rate.
 - As expected, employees with lower salaries show the highest attrition rate.
-- Overtime has a direct impact on attrition — employees who work overtime leave at significantly higher rates.
+- Overtime has a direct impact on attrition.
+Employees who work overtime leave at significantly higher rates.
 - Among the four work-life balance groups (Poor, Fair, Good, Excellent), employees with poor work-life balance show the highest attrition.
 - Employees with less than 7 years of experience (Junior and Mid level) leave at much higher rates than Senior and Executive employees, likely due to lower loyalty and weaker ties to the company at early career stages.